 - Organic growth: Blogs allow companies to grow their presence online organically, without having to rely on paid advertisements and promotions.
 The more you blog, the more your presence grows naturally, leading to an excellent return on investment.
 Blogs also require very little initial investment for most companies and individuals, so they’re considered a cost-effective strategy for growth.

 - Creative demand: Blogging requires that people constantly come up with new and fresh ideas so they can engage with their audience.
 You can’t just copy what someone else is saying online and expect to achieve results.
-Generating new topics for blog posts can be a complex process, and may take a lot of a company’s resources.
+Generating topics for new blog posts can be a complex process, and may take a lot of a company’s resources.

 - Slow payoff: Blogs don’t always generate results for a brand or company straight away.
-It takes time for a post to be ranked by search engines, and begin generating attention for an organisation.
+It takes time for a post to be ranked by search engines, and begin generating attention for an organization.
 This means you may not get a return on your investment until months after you’ve already published something.

 Key Things Bloggers Need to Know